jbmcfarlin31/NCL-CTF/task-1/README.md

 You may work with a team of other students in the class, but you must submit your own answers.

 ## Scoring
-Each challenge is worth 5 points each for a total of 100 possible points.
+Each challenge is worth 5 points for a total of 100 possible points.
 Keep in mind that some challenges build upon the correct answer from a previous challenge.

 ## Tasks:
 The authorities have asked you to attempt to figure out the following: